betaglot/plantabeta/docs/reference/RefOverview.md

 # ENCYCLOPEDIA Overview

-> This ENCYCLOPEDIA section provides you with details about the functions, modules, and objects included in Put(Plant), describing their Attributes and usage.
+> This ENCYCLOPEDIA section provides you with details about the functions, modules, and objects included in PlantaBeta, describing their Attributes and usage.

 ## [![Beta](/Beta/Beta_Icon.png)](/encyclopedia/Beta/WhatBeta)